 We got 2 rafts rented from Windy’s store and kickstarted our 3 hour floating campaign from Alley Springs.

 The river had several spots where we could bank the rafts and kids and adults would go for a swim.
-The river had a few Class 1 rapids but very calm mostly.
+The river had a couple of Class 1 rapids but anyone could navigate through them.
 Life jackets were required since it ran deep at certain areas.

 It was time for cliff jumping from the famed Button Rock, a few minute walk from our campsite.

 Post the packing ceremonies, we started our 7 our trip back to home.